 Both Silver Perch and Trout Cod were historically abundant in the lower and mid Goulburn River, with Silver Perch historically abundant up to the Nagambie area and Trout Cod present upstream of the Lake Eildon confluence.
-These species have experienced dramatic declines across their range.
+These species have experienced dramatic declines across their range reflected in their classification as threatened species nationally under the Environment Protection and Biodiversity Conservation Act 1998.
 The status of both species has now improved, with Trout Cod now having a self-sustaining population downstream of Lake Nagambie and Silver Perch present, although in lower densities.
 Overall, the Goulburn River appears to be maintaining healthy populations of Golden Perch, Murray Cod and Trout Cod.
 The following pages have more detail about the population structures of each target species.